 To get a logo that people will identify you with is a tedious job.
-Especially when you are an entrepreneur with a dream that demands all the possibilities of the world.
+Especially when you are an entrepreneur who wants the best of everything.

-To begin with, I had already drawn knowledge from Aura Shastra and had gone in depth of the color theory to choose the right color family for both the Logo and Website.
+I have been familiar with Aura Shastra and have studied color theory to choose the right color family for both the logo and the website.

-Now, to decide with the type of logo I wanted I had to research all the different kinds of logo that existed.
-The data that I sought was unbelievable.
-I had these varieties of logo that stared at me from my computer screen.
-The question was ‘Which one?
-What type to follow?’
+Now, to decide the design of my logo, I had to research all kinds of logo that ever existed.
+The amount data I had collected was huge.
+I had varieties of logos that stared at me from my computer screen.
+The question was: which one?

-With an unusual company name, I was clear about one thing.
+I was clear about one thing.
+I had an unusual name for my venture.
 I did not want to use what everybody was using.
-I had to get it unique with a personal touch.
-The name that I had come up as my company name gave the feeling of a person with the word ‘fellow’.
-I did not want the logo to be something superficial, but something that people could identify with.
-Thus, the idea of not going with any pictorial or icon form for the logo, but designing it with a mascot.
-I clubbed two types.
-One was the mascot and the other was text.
-I merged these to get my desired results.
+The logo had to be as unique as the name.
+I did not want the logo to be something superficial, but something that people could identify with, something that inspired a ‘fellow’ feeling.
+Thus the idea of choosing a mascot, instead of going with any picture or icon.
+I clubbed two elements in my logo: text and the mascot.
+I merged these to get what I wanted.

 The first sketch of the logo that I had come up with personified me as the mascot in the logo.
 I then inserted the company name as the text in the logo.

-In the year 2016, the first sketch of my logo came to life on the live website.
+In 2016, the first sketch of my logo came to life on the live website.
 We celebrated the moment and gathered appreciations from all.

 Why Rockwell?
-Well, because even with all its mechanicality, it gave out the feelings of being friendly and warm.
-Two of the cultural attributes that my company held.
+Well, because even with all its mechanicality, it seems friendly and warm – two cultural attributes that my company strongly believes in.

-After assessing the colors and font for the website this was how it looked like together with 3 Primary and 8 Secondary colors.
+This is what it looked like with 3 Primary and 8 Secondary colors.

-This was the first ever thought process, we had gone through while designing the first website and logo for the company.
-The Digital Fellow had finally a unique identification of itself.
+This was the first-ever thought process we had gone through while designing our website and logo for the company.
+The Digital Fellow had finally carved a face for itself.

-At the company, we have individuals who strive to be better and better with time and outrun their own knowledge and upgrade to the newest trends in the world market and work ahead of time.
-Within a year of the new website construct, my designer along with the help of a very good friend who was then working with us came up with the idea of changing not only the logo but re-modelling the whole of the website.
-The work began by becoming a better version of what we were.
+As a team, we are a group of individuals who strive to be better, to outrun our knowledge, to upgrade ourselves as per the newest trends in the global markets and to work ahead of time.
+Within a year of the launch of our new website, our designer, along with the help of a very good friend who was then working with us, came up with the idea of changing not only the logo but of re-modelling the website as a whole.
+We wanted to become a better version of what we were.

 The calendar read the year 2017.
-We were on our work of figuring out the glitches and correcting them from the core.
+We were working hard to find a way out of these glitches.
 We had to be better in order to make others better.
-It’s always as said, ‘Preach what you Teach’.
+As it’s always said, ‘Practice what you preach’.

-The first logo that we had designed had issues regarding readability on the small screen as the first major glitch that we figured out.
+The first logo that we had designed had issues of readability on smaller screens.
 The circle that surrounded the mascot overplayed the text and underplayed the design.
 It wasn’t a very user-friendly design.
 Even from the perspective of design, the character had limitations when it came to portraying expressions.
-The moustache of the character prevented any kind of expression on the character.
-Also, the color palette had the color Green missing.
+The moustache of the character did not allow any room for any kind of facial expression.
+Also, the color green was missing from the color palette.
 We knew we had to fix this.

-Thus, began the journey of up gradation to both ourselves and the logo & website.
+Thus began our journey of upgrading ourselves and our logo and website.

-The second logo was being made with the utmost care and scrutiny to leave no open ends.
+The second logo was being made with the utmost care and scrutiny so that there were no loose ends.
 The work began.

-We had to make the logo in accordance with the Golden Ratio which is an important parameter to design perfect logos.
-Golden ratio is a mathematical ratio, which fosters organic and natural looking compositions which are very pleasing to the eye.
-They are symmetrical and visually appealing and exactly why it is used in designs to make them more user friendly and easily comprehensible.
-The use of the golden circles in the design has another property of looking neat and tidy.
+We had to make the logo in accordance with the Golden Ratio – an important parameter that goes into designing perfect logos.
+The Golden Ratio is a mathematical ratio: it is used to create organic and natural looking compositions which are very pleasing to the eye.
+The ratio helps them look symmetrical, visually appealing, more user friendly and easily comprehensible.
+The use of Golden Circles helps designs look neat and tidy.